-In an ideal world, you’d have the budget to work with all types of influencers, but in reality chances are you don’t have that option.
+In an ideal world, you’d have the budget to work with all types of influencers, but in reality, chances are you don’t have that option.
 So who do you work with?

 To make this decision, take it back to the objectives of your campaign.
 If you want one-time exposure on a huge scale, it might be best to sink all your budget into 2 or 3 mega influencers.
-If you want longer term exposure to an audience, then micro influencers might get you the best return on investment.
+If you want longer term exposure to an audience, then a micro influencer might get you the best return on investment.

 What are the options for influencer campaigns?